Right to protect is a safe at home enrolling agency

 - The agency has a bona-fide statutory or administrative requirement for the use of the address which would otherwise be confidential under this chapter.

-- The address will be used only for those statutory and administrative purposes and shall not be publically disseminated.
+- The address will be used only for those statutory and administrative purposes and shall not be publicly disseminated.

 - Private Businesses: California businesses can play an important role in preventing the exchange and sale of confidential address information.
 According to Section 6208.1(b)(1) of the Government Code, a Safe at Home participant may make a written demand of a person, business, or association to remove any display of their home address or telephone number from the internet.